 An extraordinary opportunity to befriend and document the last of the Lacandon Mayans is yours today.
 The once Lost Mayans are now – due to assimilaiation into Mexican culture – the Last Mayans.
 This morning we will meet the Last Shaman, who will conduct an ancient ceremony dating back millennia, just for us.
-We have a full day+ here, in their houses, in their jungle of giant tropical trees, and on their lagoon.
+We have most of the day here, in their houses, in their jungle of giant tropical trees, and on their lagoon.
 After a dinner together we thank the Mayans for the wonderful day and drive back to Palenque.

-Day 12 – Chiapas – Palenque – Oaxaca – Adios Lacandon, Hola Oaxaca!
+Day 12 – Palenque – Oaxaca – Adios Chiapas, Hola Oaxaca!

-We will have said most of our farewells to our Lacandon friends last night, and early this morning we are off for the legendary, culturally rich and dynamic state of Oaxaca!
-Mexico, being Mexico, means we have to fly from Palenque to Mexico City in order to connect to Oaxaca.
+This morning we are off for the legendary, culturally rich and dynamic state of Oaxaca!
+Mexico, being Mexico, means we have to drive to Villahermosa Airport and fly to Mexico City in order to connect to Oaxaca.
 The good news is that the stopover provides another opportunity for image review and/or a Photoshop workshop.
-Or a long siesta!
+Or a nice siesta!

 Day 13 – Oaxaca City – Hierve el Agua – Petrified Landscapes & Portraits